DecodeAndCode/ai-builder-challenge/docs/CHALLENGE.md

 Use the included `<ScanInput>` as a starting point or replace it.

 **Deliverable: barcodes we can actually scan.** Ship some way — a `/dev/barcodes` page, a printable PDF, a one-shot script, your call — to generate scannable Code 128 (or QR) barcodes for a handful of assets (covering the interesting cases — drifted, ghost/orphan, disposed) and a handful of locations.
-We'll print them and use them in the review call.
-Don't make us type tags by hand.
-You decide which tags are worth printing.

 ### 2. Manager dashboard under `/manager`